 * EXPERT ATTENDING HABITAT III CONFERENCE

-The United Nations University has a variety of activities scheduled during the Habitat III conference in Quito, Ecuador, 17–20 October 2016.
+The United Nations University hosted a variety of activities during the Habitat III conference in Quito, Ecuador, 17–20 October 2016.

 OFFICIAL HABITAT III SIDE EVENTS

 Resilience Within Water Systems: The Quest for Strategies and Innovations in the Anthropocene

 17 October 2016 (MON), 08:00-09:00, CASA DE LA CULTURA ECUATORIANA, Room 12

 Beyond Basic Services: Rethinking the Values, Functions, and Management of “Waters” in Our Cities

 18 October 2016 (TUE), 14:30-16:00, ONE UN PAVILION, Room A